swellsmo/icepack/README.md

 You can run this command from any directory in terminal if you use the absolute path to the Dockerfile.

   ## Starting Shell Script
+  I use a shell script to open the docker image and immediately start the jupyter notebook.
+This allows me to run a simple command rather than having to remember the exact flags and mounts I need within the container.
+This script is based off of my workflow and file organization, so you'll need to modify the mounts to your liking.
+I've included a detailed description of what everything does below.

-  Use this script to enter the docker container and immediately start the notebook by opening the terminal and running `sh <name of script>.sh`
+  Create a file <name of script>.sh.
+Paste the code block below into the sh file.
+Open the terminal and run `sh <name of script>.sh`.
   ```
   #!/bin/bash
 set -e